hyosung11/OSSD/forge-your-future-notes.md

 ### Common Communication Routes

+1. entirely asynchronous
+2. semi-asynchronous
+3. synchronous

+- Seek out documentation and advice before participating in project discussions.
+- Email mailing lists are a common communication method
+- real-time chat platforms used as well
+  - Internet Relay Chat (IRC)
+  - Matrix
+  - RocketChat
+  - Mattermost
+- respect the chosen communication routes used by the project

 ### Contributor License Agreement (CLA) / Developer Certificate of Origin (DCO)

 ### You're Ready to Find a Project